AdityaKhatawkar/aditya_aps_portfolio.github.io/README.md

 ### IV.
 Recommendation & Engagement

 #### 16. Collaborative Filtering
-<p class="justified">For each user segment, we build a user–item matrix and apply matrix factorization to suggest videos that “peers” in their cluster enjoyed—lifting watch time and session depth.</p>
+<p class="justified">For each user segment, we build a user–item matrix and apply matrix factorization to suggest videos that “peers” in their cluster enjoyed, lifting watch time and session depth.</p>
 **Design Technique / Algorithm:** Collaborative Filtering<br>
 <a href="./16.html" class="button">More ▶️</a>